aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 State Forest Registry](#Ch04.01) land category 12 and 14 combined with [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).
-To prepare this EGV, stands in land category 10 and lower than 5 m were selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
+To prepare this EGV, stands in land category 10 and lower than 5 m are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
 After rasterization, this layer was covered over clear cut mask.
 The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output was applied to ensure no missing values at the edges.
 Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.